Melbourne Australia is a unique city in as much as it can provide the unsuspecting visitor with 4 seasons in one day. How do I know this?

-When out exploring wear comfy shoes, t-shirt and shorts, perhaps a hat as the sun gets mighty hot when it does show its face and it doesn't end there, you gotta carry something warm to throw on 'just in case the weather turns bad' and don't forget your brolly*.
+When out exploring the city, wear comfy shoes, t-shirt, shorts/pants, perhaps a hat, as the sun gets mighty hot when it does show its face (even in the cooler months).
+It doesn't end there, you gotta carry something warm to throw on 'just in case the weather turns bad' and don't forget your umbrella.

 It's known as the fashion capital of Australia.